Artificial intelligence and quasar absorption system modelling; application to fundamental constants at high redshift: Acknowledgements

 \section{Acknowledgements}

+We are grateful for supercomputer time using OzSTAR at the Centre for Astrophysics and Supercomputing at Swinburne University of Technology.
 CCL thanks the Royal Society for a Newton International Fellowship during the early stages of this work.
 JKW thanks the John Templeton Foundation, the Department of Applied Mathematics and Theoretical Physics and the Institute of Astronomy at Cambridge University for hospitality and support, and Clare Hall for a Visiting Fellowship during this work.